Loading...

 Pooling can be configured at connection level using the "pool" option: (The main difference is that there is no accessible object to close the pool if needed.)

-If no connection is available, the request for a connection will be put in a queue until connection timeout.
-When a connection is available (new creation or released to the pool), it will be use to satisfy queued requests in FIFO order.
+If no connection is currently available, the request will be placed in a queue and wait until the connection timeout is reached.
+When a connection becomes available—either newly created or released back into the pool—it is assigned to queued requests in FIFO order.

 Reset operations: